What the Delta variant means for unvaccinated kids

 But dare to share this sentiment on a work call or with other parents on the playground and chances are some killjoy is going to bring up the dreaded Delta variant.

-Delta originated in India and scientists estimate that it is 60% more transmissible than the Alpha variant from the United Kingdom, which in turn is 50% more transmissible than the original coronavirus strain.
+Delta originated in India and scientists estimate that it is 60% more transmissible than the Alpha variant from the United Kingdom, which in turn is 50 percent more transmissible than the original coronavirus strain.

 That means Delta spreads more than twice as readily as the version of the virus that sparked the global pandemic.

 The scientific consensus is that fully vaccinated people are well protected from infections with the Delta variant.
-That’s great news for the 50.5% of Californians who received one dose of the Johnson & Johnson vaccine, or two doses of either the Pfizer-BioNTech or Moderna vaccines.
+That’s great news for the 50.5 percent of Californians who received one dose of the Johnson & Johnson vaccine, or two doses of either the Pfizer-BioNTech or Moderna vaccines.

 But what about kids under the age of 12 who are not yet eligible for any COVID-19 vaccine?